-For many businesses, planning for the next calendar year begins in the late summer or early fall.
-While this always seems to come so quickly – it is just over halfway through the year – it’s important that you give yourself and your team enough time to properly plan for the myriad financial considerations that come with the end of the year.
+For many businesses, planning for the next calendar year begins in late summer or early fall.
+While this always seems to come so quickly, it’s important to give yourself and your team enough time to properly plan.

-No matter what stage your business is at, I’ve put together a handful of areas you want to be sure are on your checklist to review as you begin planning for year-end and the upcoming year.
+Be sure these areas are on your checklist as you begin planning for the upcoming year.

 Tax Planning and Strategies